On the tightness of the maximum of branching Brownian motion in random environment: Definition of the model and the main result

-\subsubsection{Organisation of the article:}
+\subsubsection{Organisation of the article}

-In Section \ref{sec:preliminaries} we state the exact variant of randomised F-KPP equation, which is connected to our model and recall the well-known Feynman-Kac formula for it and its linearisation, the parabolic Anderson model.
-Moreover we give a spatial and temporal perturbation result for solutions of the parabolic Anderson model and discuss a first application of the Sturmian principle to our setting.
-Section \ref{sec:tilted_measure} reviews tilted measures, which, on a technical level, will play the role of a suitable “gauging-measure” when comparing probabilities in the subsequent sections.
-Finally, Sections \ref{sec:proofof_tightness} and \ref{sec:proofof_contradiction_lemma} deal with the proof of the main theorem.
-Section \ref{sec:proofof_tightness} provides the main argument and Section \ref{sec:proofof_contradiction_lemma} deals with a technical lemma which is the driving force behind the proof.
+The rest of the paper is organised as follows.
+In Section \ref{sec:preliminaries} we first recall some well-established facts, such as the duality \eqref{eqn:dualityintro}, the Feynman-Kac formulas for the solution of the randomised F-KPP equation and of its linearisation, the parabolic Anderson model.
+We then discuss a first application of the Sturmian principle to our setting.
+Section \ref{sec:tilted_measure} reviews tilted measures, which, on a technical level, will play the role of a suitable ``gauging-measure'' under which we can compare the terms in \eqref{eqn:tightintrodd}.
+In Section~\ref{sec:Perturbation_results_for_the_PAM} we explain how to extend the arguments in \cite{CDS2021,DS2022} in order to obtain a spatial and temporal perturbation result for solutions of the parabolic Anderson model.
+This perturbation result is then applied in Section~\ref{sec:proofof_contradiction_lemma} where we prove the key technical lemma, which is related to inequality \eqref{eqn:tightintrodd}.
+Finally, Section~\ref{sec:proofof_tightness} contains the proof of the main theorem.

-\subsubsection{Notational conventions:}
+\subsubsection{Notational conventions}

-We often use positive finite constants $c_1$, $c_2$, etc.~in the proofs.
-This numbering is consistent within every proof and is reset at its end.
 We use $c$, $C$, $c'$ etc.~to denote positive finite constants whose value may change during computations.
+Indexed versions $c_1$, $c_2$, $C_1$, etc.~are used to denote positive finite constants that are fixed throughout the article.
+Their dependence on other parameters is made explicit when the constants are introduced, with an additional convention given in Section~\ref{sec:Perturbation_results_for_the_PAM}.